Merculous/bash-scripts/README.md

 Obviously make update-and-make work faster.
 I've tried this already and had some progress but adding some other stuff made bash oof.
 I will update when I can!

 If you have any suggestions, and or fixes, etc., feel free to create an issue or fork my repo and create a pull request with given fixes/improvements.

+# tar_xz_pv

+NOTE: The binary "pv" is needed to handle the progress bar, and any other visual data.

+This script was just something to figure out how to work with stdin, stdout, stderr.
+I think I've learned a lot.
+I haven't looked into it much before, so I have some sort of understanding of how they work.